the-Hull/datacleanr/README.md

 script separately, and sourcing it
 (i.e. `source("your_datacleanr_script.R")`) during later analyses.

-**Caution: When selections / annotations are greater than ~ 1000 points, it is recommended to use datacleanr with an `*.RDS` file (see below).
-This is because the resulting Reprudicble Recipe (script) can slow down the RStudio IDE, if it has more than a few thousand lines.
-The next version of `datacleanr` will allow choosing between script-only recipes, and the option with an the intermediate file for storing annotations.
+**Caution: When selections / annotations are greater than \~ 1000 points, it is recommended to use `datacleanr` with an `*.RDS` file (see below).
+This is because the resulting Reproducible Recipe (script) can slow down the RStudio IDE, if it has more than a few thousand lines.The next version of `datacleanr` will allow choosing between script-only recipes, and the option with an the intermediate file for storing annotations.
 Both approaches with their current implementation are shown shown below.**

 **Example 1**